All Episodes

 You either immediately stop all the censorship and all the shadow banning, you allow all speech that is constitutionally protected, or we are going to seize your company and dismantle it, you know, server by server.

-And we're gonna seize all your profits, all your funds, we're gonna take you down because you do not have the right to exist and to function in this economy if you are going to violate the constitutional rights of the American people.
+We're going to take you down because you do not have the right to exist and to function in this economy if you are going to violate the constitutional rights of the American people.

 I mean, it really should be that simple.

-But of course, that's not gonna happen.
+But of course, that's not going to happen.

-Instead, Trump invited them all to uh a VIP dinner at the White House, during which they all, you know, basically kiss the ring, and uh Trump just said, look, all you gotta do, you know, you you pledge a couple hundred billion dollars of investment in data centers, and then we'll let you off the hook for all the years of censorship and all the lives that you destroyed with your deplatforming.
+And Trump just said, look, all you got to do, you know, you pledge a couple hundred billion dollars of investment in data centers and then we'll let you off the hook for all the years of censorship and all the lives that you destroyed with your deplatforming.

 And so they got away with it.

-So, of course, YouTube is not acting in good faith right now.
+So of course, YouTube is not acting in good faith right now.

-YouTube uh offers nothing in the way of allowing people back on the platform who were censored for telling the truth.
+YouTube offers nothing in the way of allowing people back on the platform who were censored for telling the truth.

 Even after YouTube admits that they maliciously censored people because the Democrats demanded they do that.

-I mean, it's an admission of guilt, and then still staying guilty.
+I mean, it's an admission of guilt and then still staying guilty.

 Just unbelievable what these tech giants get away with.

-Uh, free speech social media, or Brighttown.ai, the only AI engine in the world that's both free and also trained on nutrition, alternative medicine, honest money, false flags throughout history, uh, government biological experiments on the American people.
+free speech videos, or Brighteon.social, free speech social media, or Brighteon.ai, the only AI engine in the world that's both free and also trained on nutrition, alternative medicine, honest money, false flags throughout history, government biological experiments on the American people.

-It it knows it all.
+It knows it all.

 You can ask it anything.